addyosmani/backbone-fundamentals/README.md

 });
 ```

-Note how we alias Underscore.js's instance to "_" and Backbone to just 'Backbone', making it very trivial to convert non-AMD code over to using this module format.
+Note how we alias Underscore.js's instance to `_` and Backbone to just `Backbone`, making it very trivial to convert non-AMD code over to using this module format.
 For a view which might require other dependencies such as jQuery, this can similarly be done as follows:

 ```javascript
 define([